 Due to the COVID-19 health risk, starting in September 2020 all our programs are being presented online via Zoom.
 Given the current uncertainty, unrest, and economic repercussions, we feel a responsibility to the Jungian community at large to offer these programs free of charge, and this will also be an opportunity for the Club to enrich and expand its own local community.

-While we will avoid many of the expenses required for in-person programs, we will continue to incur other organizational costs which will ensure that, when we do meet again in person, we will be able to do so in a seamless way.
+While avoiding many of the expenses required for in-person programs, we continue to incur other organizational costs which ensure that we can continue offering online programs free of charge, and, when we do meet again in person, that we will be able to do so in a seamless way.
 Therefore, we ask those of you who have held memberships to please renew, and we also ask those who attend our on-line programs to consider becoming a member or making a donation.
 Both of these are tax-deductible.

 Although there is no charge for our Zoom programs, pre-registration is required for all programs.
 You will only be able to access each Zoom program if you have registered.
 There is no deadline for registration.

 Click on the event dates below for complete information for each program, including program registration links.
-We will be offering CEUs for each program for $15, requiring a separate CEU registration and online credit card payment; CEU registration links are found on each event's web page.
+We offer Continuing Education credits for each program for $15, requiring separate CE registration with online payment.

 When speakers give permission, recordings are made of each program and are linked to from the program's listing on our Past Programs page.